gwizdek/SystemReShock-UEVR-Plugin/README.md

 ### Toggle run with Left Grip
 Option to disable walk/run toggle binded to Left Grip.
 You can still run by pressing and holding **Left Stick Button**

+### Disable roomscale when aiming
+Allows to get closer to walls/corners and to shoot over railings (courtesy of Ashok)

 ### HMD
 Select control implementation for Cyberspace